 Here is the template for you to print and put under your parchment paper or silicone mat to pipe the carrot decorations:

-I have included below a recipe for royal icing.
+To make the royal icing carrots, have included below royal icing recipe.
 Make sure the icing is in a pipeable consistency that isn’t too runny, but not too stiff.
 It should hold its shape but at the same time, not form a pointy tip as you lift the piping bag.

 If the consistency is too stiff, add a tad more water.
 And if the consistency of the royal icing is too runny, add more sifted powdered sugar.